Pablo-Camara/Task-Manager/README.md

 - Play/Pause button to record amount of time working on a task
 - Allow marking tasks as different status (completed, on hold, deprecated, etc..)

-More features and improvements will be coming in the future.
+More features and improvements could be coming in the future.
 ### Contributing

 If you enjoy this piece of art, feel free to get involved.